SatoryKono/bioactivity_data_acquisition/docs/pipelines/00-pipeline-base.md

 ## 1. Overview and Goals

-The `PipelineBase` class standardizes the ETL process by defining a fixed, five-stage lifecycle: `extract` → `transform` → `validate` → `write` → `run`.
+The `PipelineBase` class standardizes the ETL process by defining a fixed, four-stage lifecycle: `extract` → `transform` → `validate` → `write`, orchestrated by the `run()` method.
 Its primary purpose is to abstract away the boilerplate of pipeline orchestration, allowing developers to focus on source-specific business logic.

 **Boundaries of Responsibility:**